ItsDrCat/ObsidianMC/DEV_GUIDE.md

 The Water folder should **only consist of two files**, "water_still_grey.png" and "water_flow_grey.png".
 This folder is required and if either files are missing, Obsidian will crash most of the time.
 This is because Obsidian uses this asset folder as a backup if a water texture is missing as to prevent water weirdness.

 The Glass folder may contain as many files as needed.
-Unlike the water folder, it is not required unless *"forceCustomWater"* is true in the preset config.
-Though this folder is intended for glass, it could theoretically have any file be imported as well.
+Unlike the water folder, it is not required unless *"useCustomeGlass"* is true in the preset config.
+Though this folder is intended for glass, it could theoretically have any file be imported as well as long as it contains the word "glass".